 The medals and Badges John Liekhus probably earned

-Liekhus' Purple Heart and Purple Heart Ribbon
+John Liekhus' Purple Heart and Purple Heart Ribbon

-C. Athas left and John H. Liekhus right
+John H. Liekhus

 Missing in Action or Buried at Sea